 85%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a solid skill description that clearly identifies its domain (Dojo/Scarb project configuration) with specific artifacts and an explicit 'Use when' clause.
-Its main weakness is that trigger terms could be broader to capture more natural user phrasings, but the domain-specific terminology provides good distinctiveness.
+This is a solid skill description that clearly identifies its niche in the Dojo/Starknet ecosystem configuration space.
+It names specific artifacts and includes an explicit 'Use when' clause.
+The main weakness is that trigger term coverage could be broader to capture more natural user phrasings.

 | Dimension | Reasoning | Score |